remix-run/remix/docs/tutorials/jokes.md

 ## Styling

-To get CSS on the page, we use `<link rel="stylesheet" href="/path-to-file.css" />`.
+From the beginning of styling on the web, to get CSS on the page, we've used `<link rel="stylesheet" href="/path-to-file.css" />`.
 This is how you style your Remix applications as well, but Remix makes it much easier than just throwing `link` tags all over the place.
 Remix brings the power of it's Nested Routing support to CSS and allows you to associate `link`s to routes.
 When the route is active, the `link` is on the page and the CSS applies.
 When the route is not active (the user navigates away), the `link` tag is removed and the CSS no longer applies.

 You do this by exporting a [`links`](../api/conventions#links) function in your route module.
 Let's get the homepage styled.
 You can put your CSS files anywhere you like within the `app` directory.
 We'll put ours in `app/styles/`.